Chris Hankinson: Swinton Lions

 Hanksinson moved from Leigh to the Swinton Lions in the Championship ahead of the 2017 season.

 Wigan Warriors

 He moved to his hometown club in July 2018, and he made his Super League début for Wigan in the derby against St Helens.

 He spent part of 2019 on loan at his former club Swinton, featuring in eight matches in the Championship.

 He won a League Leaders medal with Wigan in 2020.

 London Broncos

 On 31 December 2020 it was announced that he had signed for the London Broncos for the 2021 season.

 Toulouse Olympique

-On 9 November it was announced that Hankinson had left Wigan and signed for Toulouse Olympique on a two year deal.
-He will become the third goal-kicker at Toulouse along-side Mark Kheirallah and Anthony Marion.
+On 9 November it was announced that Hankinson had left Wigan and signed for Toulouse Olympique on a two-year deal.
+He will become the third goal-kicker at Toulouse alongside Mark Kheirallah and Anthony Marion.

 Featherstone Rovers

 On 17 October 2022 it was announced that Hankinson had signed for Featherstone for the 2023 season.